sagemath/sage-archive-2023-02-01/src/doc/en/developer/coding_basics.rst

 Miscellanous minor things
 =========================

-Some decisions are arbitrary, but common convention makes the program to look polished and professional.
+Some decisions are arbitrary, but common convention make life easier.

 * Non-ASCII names in identifiers: